 The reasonable bike commuting distance also depends on how you feel at the end of the day when you get home.
 An uncomfortable bike can make you feel destroyed.
 It can give you aches and pains, not to mention that it can even be dangerous.
 A good bike makes you want to ride it whenever you see it, and comfort is essential to this experience.

 Whether a bike is comfortable for you is determined by its geometry and size.

-If the handlebar is higher than the saddle and it doesn’t lean too much forward then it allows you to be more upright and it offers more comfort.
-Bikes with handlebars lower than the saddle and leaning forward offer a more aggressive riding position, which is less comfortable.
+If the handlebar is higher than the saddle and doesn’t lean too much forward, it allows you to be more upright and offers more comfort.
+Bikes with handlebars lower than the saddle and leaning forward provide a more aggressive riding position, which is less comfortable.

-If you don’t want to spend too much money on a brand new bike, then even a used one from a well-known brand, such as Giant, Trek and Cannondale, for example, that has been kept in good condition will last much longer.
+If you don’t want to spend too much money on a brand new bike, then even a used one from a well-known brand, such as Giant, Trek, and Cannondale, for example, that has been kept in good condition, will last much longer.
 You can get a reliable used commuter for 200-300 dollars.

 To find out what you need in your bike, you must have some experience.
 I suggest starting your commute on a bike you already own or can borrow from someone.
 Ride it for a few weeks and pay attention to how you feel.
 In the first month, you will learn a lot about your route, how your body reacts and adapts, and understand your specific needs.
 You may even find out that the best commuter bike is the one that you already own.

 Here are some of the products I love using for bike commuting.
 They make riding so much more fun and enjoyable.

 Ergon GP5 Bar End Grips: These are super comfortable, ergonomic grips that offer me two extra hand positions on my flat bar bicycle.
 They also offer a much more comfortable grip that helps distribute my weight on the handlebar better.